sourceduty/Neuroscience/README.md

 13. Neuroethics: The field of neuroethics addresses ethical and societal issues related to advances in neuroscience, including issues surrounding neuroimaging, cognitive enhancement, and the potential misuse of neurotechnology.

 #

+> Alex: "*I currently don't understand the method of repairing neurological damage or disability which is a bit frustrating.*"

+#
 ### Related Links

 [Neuromorphic Simulator](https://github.com/sourceduty/Neuromorphic_Simulator)